Welcome to the official web site of

 At the college level Brown offers clinics specific to composition, arranging and the creative process as pertains to aspiring composer/conductors.
 Performance clinics are offered at all levels:

-Ms. Brown is accepting commissions for various ensemble configurations of all levels and encourages interested parties to visit the LINKS page for information on Meet The Composer grant opportunities for schools and artists to work together.
+Ms. Brown is accepting commissions for various ensemble configurations of all levels and encourages interested parties to reach out for more information.

 Thank you for visiting this web site.
 Please check back often for new news! --AB